Sunday, 24 February 2008

 Services

-Anna Sexton, Director of Open To Arts is now an accredited Leadership Devlopment Coach via Cultural Leadership Programme, Performance Coaching Training & Deb Barnard/Relationship Dynamics
+Anna is now an accredited Leadership Devlopment Coach via Cultural Leadership Programme, Performance Coaching Training & Deb Barnard/Relationship Dynamics

 • Mentoring